Cover Band Central's "Video of the Week"

 Do you want to have you video featured?

-Send a link to your video (YouTube clips are best) and a short explanation as to why you should be featured to email@example.com.
+Send a link to your video (YouTube clips ONLY) and a short explanation as to why you should be featured to email@example.com.

 All submissions will be considered.